-- Outcomes: During the Q4 2021 reporting period, referrals remained flat following substantial increases in Q3 to record level referrals. - Drivers: During the second half of Q1 2020, demand collapsed for inpatient restorations.
+- Outcomes: During the Q1 2022 reporting period, referrals decreased slightly and remained relatively flat from Q3 2021 through Q1 2022. - Drivers: During the second half of Q1 2020, demand collapsed for inpatient restorations.
 This was indicative of the novel Coronavirus' arrival in the United States in early 2020, the early emergence of western Washington as a hot spot for COVID-19 infections and sustained community spread, and the subsequent lead wave of pandemic restrictions that resulted in collapsed demand for inpatient restorations.

 During the months of March through June 2020, WSH had strict limitations on admissions hospital-wide or had wards with identified COVID-19 cases placed on admissions hold.
 These restrictions have been eased and tightened periodically throughout the pandemic as conditions warrant.
 Implementation of COVID-19 protocols, ward-level reductions in patient census, temporary elimination of inter-institutional transfer, social distancing among clients and staff were among the measures implemented to manage the initial COVID-19 outbreak at WSH and other facilities.
 Criminal courts and other partners experienced pandemic-related court closures and reductions in court case throughput and pandemic-related challenges in restoration program delivery.
 During Q3 and Q4 2020, referrals largely recovered as systems re-opened and attempted to determine responsible paths forward to serving clients within the context of the COVID-19 pandemic.
-Q3 and Q4 2021 demand levels exceed pre-pandemic levels, and both quarters were the first two quarters to exceed 400 restoration orders in a single quarter.
+Q3 and Q4 2021 demand levels exceeded pre-pandemic levels, and both quarters were the first two quarters to exceed 400 restoration orders in a single quarter.
+Q1 2022 maintained these referral levels, which appears to be a function of the record levels of competency evaluation referrals upstream of restoration referrals.